hive-engine/steemsmartcontracts-wiki/Market-Smart-Contract.md

 	- tokensLocked = number of remaining STEEMP that are locked into the smart contract

-- indexes available: symbol, account, priceDec, expiration, txId
+- indexes available: symbol, account, priceDec (index on price), expiration, txId

 ### sellBook:
 list of all the pending sell orders